-They DO have many benefits it you have your beach wagon with you and can take the extra bulk and weight.
-Toddler beach chairs help keep your toddler off the ground when their eating and with a sun canopy, gives them a cool spot out of the sun as an alternative to a tent.
+They DO have many benefits if you have your beach wagon with you and can take the extra bulk and weight.
+Toddler beach chairs help keep your toddler off the ground when they’re eating, and those with a sun canopy give them a cool spot out of the sun as an alternative to a tent.

 It’s an optional one for a toddler day at the beach, not an essential but you may want to give it a try:

-This one is especially for you parents!
-We said these were going to be some of the best days from their childhood and whilst you’re caught up in a whirlwind of slapping on sunscreen and securing sunhats for the 15th time, don’t forget to capture a few snaps too.
+This one is especially for you, parents!
+We said these would be some of the best days of their childhood.
+While you’re caught up in a whirlwind of slapping on sunscreen and securing sunhats for the 15th time, don’t forget to capture a few snaps too.

 A waterproof casing for your phone will do the job if you don’t want to invest in a waterproof camera.
-Pop it round your neck and get out there and enjoy making memories on your family beach day!
+Pop it around your neck and get out there and enjoy making memories on your family beach day!

-Wait , there’s still more?!
+Wait, there’s still more?!
 Got more family members to consider?
-As your family grows and you have tots, babies and older kids to content with all at once, head on over to our complete family guide to a day at the beach for all your beach packing considerations.
+As your family grows and you have tots, babies and older kids to contend with all at once, head on over to our complete family guide to a day at the beach for all your beach packing considerations.

 Other items to include in your beach bag not mentioned above:

-- Several changes of clothes – wets can get soiled and need changing during the day, as well as a complete dry change for heading home.
+- Several changes of clothes – wets can get soiled and need changing during the day, as well as a complete change of dry clothes for heading home.

 - Extra towels – as well as their hoody towels, we always keep a few spare large towels in the car too.
 It’s highly likely anything that’s been on the beach ends up sandy and wet; if your toddler needs extra drying and wrapping up on the way home it’s best to have at least something that will be sand-free!